trustbit/exercises/transport-tycoon_21.md

 ## Next

-- We maintain [a list of all solutions](transport-tycoon/README.md).
-Please feel free to submit a pull request adding your solution as well!
+- Contribute your solution to [a list of all solutions](transport-tycoon/README.md)!
+Linked page explains how to do that.
 - If you have any questions or comments - we have a [Discord chat](https://discord.gg/jHGbUwxDgv).
 - Next episode will be published within 2 weeks.
 You can watch this repository or [subscribe to the mailing list](https://tinyletter.com/softwarepark).
 - Episode 2.2: [Compute ETA with fixed speed](transport-tycoon_22.md)